Morpheus – A pathway towards platform agnostic computing based on platform-specific regenerative machine instructions

 Some tasks, such as image rendering, sound rendering, and shape generation are inherently optimal for parallel processing.
 Other tasks such as searching for data patterns, sorting, running mathematical formulas, and logical decisions of a container of data, simulations, and synchronizing precisely timed changes amongst machines can also be parallelized easily.
 This parallelization can be accomplished using a transform that allows all cores to run simultaneously (or go to sleep if idle) by transforming workloads into algorithmic units and scheduling their instructions across multiple computing processors.

-The methods used can be mappings between the Essence Atoms and instruction blocks, such as: “iterate all atoms in Collection A, for each atom consider its value B, if it matches C, then add counter D”.
+The methods used can be mappings between the Essence Meaning Coordinates and instruction blocks, such as: “iterate all Meaning Coordinates in Collection A, for each atom consider its value B, if it matches C, then add counter D”.

 In English, a phrase like: “tell me who I know in Zaire” or “Please show me anyone in my contacts who resides in Zaire”, will map to “Iterate all people in Contacts, Facebook Friends, and LinkedINConnects, and then for each person, if their residence is Zaire, add that person to the collection named ‘People of Zaire’ and then display ‘People of Zaire’ “.